dapr/quickstarts/state_management/python/sdk/README.md

 # Dapr state management

-In this quickstart, you'll create a microservice to demonstrate how Dapr enables a state management pattern.
-The service will generate messages to store data in to the state store.
-See [Why State Management](#why-state-management) to understand when this pattern might be a good choice for your software architecture.
+In this quickstart, you'll create a microservice to demonstrate Dapr's state management API.
+The service generates messages to store data in a state store.
+See [Why state management](#why-state-management) to understand when this pattern might be a good choice for your software architecture.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/state-management/) link for more information about Dapr and State Managenment.